 The Principles of Data Protection in Europe training covers the essential pan-European and national data protection laws, as well as industry-standard best practices for compliance with these laws.
 You’ll gain an understanding of the European model for privacy enforcement, key privacy terminology and practical concepts governing the protection of personal data and trans-border data flows.

 This course is designed for anyone whose work is related to the processing of personal data, particularly those in the public sector and from EU institutions, agencies and bodies, including:

 - Anyone who uses, processes and maintains personal data

-*Please note: that whilst exam costs are covered within the fee of this course, you will need to book your exam via the IAPP website.
-Delegates will be emailed their Kryterion exam voucher code by the IAPP directly after completion of the course.
+*Please note: Whilst the exam cost is covered within the fee of this course, you will need to book your exam here via the IAPP website.
+Delegates will be emailed their exam voucher code by the IAPP directly after completion of the course.
 The voucher is valid for six months from point of receipt.

 There are no specific prerequisites for this course.

 Principles of Data Protection in Europe covers the essential pan-European and national data protection laws, as well as industry-standard best practices for corporate compliance with these laws.
 Those taking this course will gain an understanding of the European model for privacy enforcement, key privacy terminology and practical concepts concerning the protection of personal data and trans-border data flows.

 The training is based on the body of knowledge for the IAPP’s ANSI-accredited Certified Information Privacy Professional/Europe (CIPP/E) certification program.

 Introduces key European data protection laws and regulatory bodies, describing the evolution toward a Harmonised European Legislative Framework.

 Defines and differentiates between types of data-including personal, anonymous, pseudo-anonymous and special categories.